-4 Research
+4. Research

 For purpose of research we selected five stocks with largest trading volume in each of five observed sectors.
-Data are available on www.zse.hr.
-We were analysing following sectors and stocks constructionenergetic sector (DLKV-R-A, IGH-R-A, KOEI-R-A, THNK-R-A, VDKT-R-A), transportation sector (ATPL-R-A, JNAF-R-A, LKPC-R-A, LKRI-R-A, TNPL-R-A), tourism sector (HIMR-R-A, HMAM-R-A, HUPZ-R-A, ISTT-R-A, LRH-R-A), financial sector (CROS-R-A, KABA-R-A, PBZ-R-A, RIBA-R-A, ZABA-R-A), and food sector (BLJE-R-A, LEDO-R-A, KRAS-R-A, PODR-R-A, ZAPI-R-A).
+Data are available on www.zse.hr [12].
+We were analysing following sectors stocks: and construction-energetic sector (DLKV-R-A, IGH-R-A, KOEI-R-A, THNK-R-A, VDKT-R-A), transportation (ATPL-R-A, JNAF-R-A, LKPC-R-A, sector LKRI-R-A, TNPL-R-A), tourism sector (HIMR-R-A, HMAM-R-A, HUPZ-R-A, ISTT-R-A, LRH-R-A), financial sector (CROS-R-A, KABA-R-A, PBZ-R-A, RIBA-R-A, ZABA-R-A), and food sector (BLJE-R-A, LEDO-R-A, KRAS-R-A, PODR-R-A, ZAPI-R-A).

-Number of stocks in observation was limited because there are not many stocks at ZSE with satisfying trading volume, specially doing the analysis by sectors.
+Number of stocks in observation was limited, because there are not many stocks at the ZSE with satisfying trading volume, specially doing the analysis by sectors.
 Results of research are derived from almost whole set of available stocks with trading volume criteria and surely give interesting information.

-Since history and stocks available for trading is relatively short due independence and privatisation of public companies trading volume became larger few years from now, and some of them don't have even long history of trading.
-We could recognize two significant phenomena influencing ZSE in period of Croatia becoming independent: starting of stock exchange and activation of larger and experienced investors, some of them international (2004-2006), and world economic crisis with large fall of all stock indexes through the world (2008).
+Since history and stocks available for trading is relatively short due independence and privatisation of public companies trading volume became larger few years from now, and some of them do not have even long history of trading.
+We could recognize two significant phenomena influencing ZSE in period when Croatia becoming independent: Starting of stock exchange and activation of larger and experienced investors, some of them international (2004-2006), and world economic crisis with large fall of all stock indexes through the world (2008).

 Each of observed sectors could have its own analysis of important events it this time period, what pass beyond research topic of this paper.
-One of examples would be financial sector, specially banking that had progressed significantly in period 2006.-2008., according to survey among entrepreneurs [14].
-We expected appropriate evaluation of stocks in banking sector.
+One example is financial sector, specially banking that had progressed significantly in period 2006-2008, according to survey among entrepreneurs [13].
+We expected appropriate evaluation of stocks in the banking sector.

-At Figure 1 we can see CROBEX market index value in period 2.1.2002.-1.3.2010.
+In Fig. 1, we can see CROBEX market index value in period from January 2, 2002 to March 1, 2010.
 In our research we used monthly returns of each observed stock.
 Since portfolio selection has to balance return and risk we have to calculate standard deviation of returns and correlations among returns of different stocks.

-It has to be done while evaluating investment opportunities is not enough to ask "What is the rate of return?", but also "Is the return sufficient to justify the risk?"
-[18].
-After calculating average returns, standard deviations of returns and correlation among returns of different stock in each sector using Markowitz's approach we calculated return's and standard deviations of different portfolio possible to construct from observed stocks.
-Solving non-linear mathematical programming problem under constraints $\sum{i=1}^{5} \omega_i = 1, 0 \leq \omega_i \leq 1, i = 1..., 5$ , we get portfolio with smallest standard deviation that can be recognized as the least risky portfolio.
-Fixing standard deviation (risk) at higher level, $\sigma_F$ , then minimum calculated before we can get portfolio that maximizes return with acceptable level of risk solving non-linear programming problem maximizing max $\mu_p i$ with additional constraint $s{\pi} = \sigma_F$ .
+It has to be done while evaluating investment opportunities is not enough to ask "What is the rate of return?" but also "Is the return sufficient to justify the risk?"
+[14].
+After calculating average returns, standard deviations of returns and correlation among returns of different stock in each sector using the Markowitz's approach we calculated return's and standard deviations of different portfolio possible to construct from observed stocks.
+Solving non-linear mathematical programming problem min s{π} under constraints we get portfolio with smallest standard deviation that can be recognized as the least risky portfolio.
+Fixing standard deviation (risk) at higher level, σ_F , then minimum calculated before we can get portfolio that maximizes return with acceptable level of risk solving non-linear programming problem maximizing max μ{π} with additional constraint $s{\pi} = \sigma_F$.
 Optimal portfolio in Markowitz's sense is portfolio that minimizes coefficient of variation (CV).
-That portfolio is calculated by solving non-linear mathematical programming problem min $s{\pi}/\mu{\pi}$ under constraints $\sum{i=1}^{5} \omega_i = 1, 0 \leq \omega_i \leq 1, i = 1, \ldots, 5$ .
+That portfolio is calculated by solving non-linear mathematical programming problem

+$\sum{i=1}^{5} \omega_i = 1, \quad 0 \le \omega_i \le 1, i = 1, \dots, 5$ under constraints

-Figure 1: CROBEX market index value
+Fig. 1 CROBEX market index value.

-$\min s{\pi}$
+$$\min \frac{s{\pi}}{\mu{\pi}}$$